First time matriculated Graduate student

 Trenton, NJ 08625-0055

-For tuition waiver questions, please contact Ms. Eva G. Reyes at:
+For Unemployment Tuition Waiver questions, please contact Eva Reyes at:

 There is an increasing need for fast and efficient communication with currently enrolled students in order to conduct official business at William Paterson University.
 Each student is issued a unique University ID number (855 ID) and an email account for use throughout the time the student is enrolled for classes at the University.
 Accordingly, email is a formal communication by the University.